Frequently Asked Questions

 Commons Housing for Sophomores

-All sophomores will be entered into a Commons Lottery for their own current commons OR the commons for which their transfer application has been approved.
+All sophomores will be entered into a Commons Housing Selection process for their own current commons OR the commons for which their approved transfer application was accepted.
 As a reminder, the buildings within each commons where first-year and sophomore students live are as follows:

-- Hancock Commons: Bryan Complex, 113 Broad Street
+- Hancock Commons: Bryan Complex, 113 Broad Street, and 94 Broad Street

-- Mabel Dart Colegrove Commons: Stillman Hall, West Hall, and Jane Pinchin Hall
+- Mabel Dart Colegrove Commons: Stillman Hall, West Hall, Jane Pinchin Hall, and 104 Broad Street

-- Brown Commons: Andrews Hall, East Hall, and Burke Hall, Gate House, 100 Hamilton Street
+- Brown Commons: Andrews Hall, East Hall, Burke Hall, Gate House, 100 Hamilton Streetc, and 110 Broad Street

 Announcement of Housing Selection Times